Comments

 This is not a comment.

-var Int: x; // error, trailing comments not allowed
+var Int: x; // This is a trailing comment annotating `x`.

 Currently no support for block comments is provided.
 Commenting out larger regions of human-readable text or code is accomplished by commenting out every line in the region.